Religious Education Contact Information:

 30 Seton Way, Randolph, MA • (781) 961-5009 • ReligiousEd@stmaryrandolph.org

-Our Elementary classes – K through 6th grade – are offered on Tuesday or Thursday afternoon, from September through May.
-Classes are 75 minutes long, and include time for relational ministry, catechesis and prayer.
+Our elementary school classes for grades 1 through 5 are offered on Tuesdays from 3:45 to 5:00 pm or K through 5th grade on Sundays from 11:30 am to 12:45 pm.
+Classes begin in September and continue weekly through the first week of May.
+Classes include time for relational ministry, catechesis and prayer.
 Various grades are invited to participate in workshops offered during the year on such topics as sacraments and about being Christ-like.

-The sacraments of Penance and Eucharist are typically celebrated in grade two, after a two year period of preparation.
-A class is also available for young elementary students who have had no prior formation.
+The sacraments of Penance and Eucharist are typically celebrated in grade two, after a two-year period of preparation.
+We also offer preparation classes for these sacraments for ALL students who have had no prior formation.
 In addition, sacrament preparation is available to any person of any age.

-Our Confirmation program is a two-year commitment built on the Archdiocesan guidelines of community, message, worship and service.
-Classes are held on Tuesday evenings and culminate in the celebration of Confirmation in late fall of grade 11.
+Our Confirmation program is considered a 2-year commitment built on the Archdiocesan guidelines of community, message, worship and service.
+We consider this 2-year commitment as grade 10 (as explained above) and grade 11.
+Grade 11 classes are also held on Tuesday evenings in small group classrooms focused strictly on Confirmation catechesis.
+Our grade 11 classes culminate in the celebration of Confirmation in December.
 Not only are we interested in our young people developing a sense of belonging in the Catholic Church, but we as a parish are called to express our interest in our youth.
-This is evident in the adults who step forward to teach and in our intergenerational team, who handle our Confirmation retreat.
-Our young people commit themselves to service in providing aid to a food pantry and building Easter baskets for a homeless shelter.
+This is evident in the adults who step forward to teach and in our intergenerational team who present our Confirmation retreat.
+This team is comprised of between 25 – 30 members including clergy, high school seniors, college students, young couples and adults of all ages!
+Our retreat takes place on a Saturday in our faith formation center from 9:00 am to 8:30 pm.
+Our Confirmation students commit themselves to service by providing aid to our Randolph Friendly Food Pantry and by volunteering in parish ministries and events.